 Joe is a Branch Committee of the Pharmacy Guild in Tasmania.
 Branch.
 In addition to this, he is the Tasmanian state Director for Pharmaceutical Defence Limited (PDL).

 Toni has worked in various roles in community pharmacy for more 30 years, mainly in rural and regional areas of Queensland and Victoria and has been an accredited pharmacist since 1999, with a particular interest in the provision of medication review services to rural areas.
 Toni served as a Director on the AACP Board from 2006 to 2011, and as Chair in 2007 and was been a member of the Guild’s Community Pharmacy Agreement negotiation team for several years.
 She is now the project manager of The National Return and Disposal of Unwanted Medicines Project and is keen to ensure that all accredited pharmacists have access to returning any unwanted medicines following an HMR, with the re-launch of the HMR bag and development of a protocol for the use of these HMR bags.

 Grant has served as a Director on the AACP Board since 2005.
 He is a former National President of the Pharmaceutical Society of Australia.
 He was a community pharmacist owner for many years but sold his business interests several years ago.
-He is still accredited to undertake medication reviews.
-Grant has always been heavily involved in the HMR program and made a significant contribution in the original implementation of this program.
-As a community pharmacy owner, he always had a passion for professional services and practice change.
-He views practice change as an important foundation to integrate new initiatives into a pharmacy model that is sustainable and viable in the future.
-Grant has always had a strong connection with the Aged Care sector and serviced a number of Aged Care facilities as a pharmacy owner.
-He has been a long serving member of the board of Southern Cross Care, a significant Aged Care provider in South Australia.
+He was accredited for over 20 years and was always heavily involved in the HMR program and made a significant contribution in its original implementation.